Last updated: September 30, 2024

 3. Visit new home communities and builders in your selected price range.

-Your next financing steps will depend on whether you have decided to buy a house in production or custom-built home.
+Your next financing steps may depend on whether you have decided to buy a house in production or custom-built home.

 Buying within a development